The cost of shipping to Italy is 6€, free above 39€.

 Conclusion

 The pistachio is more than just a dried fruit: it is a plant with ancient roots, steeped in history and tradition.
 From its origins in Asia Minor to its spread all over the world, the pistachio has always had a special place in the cultures that have cultivated and appreciated it.
-In Sicily, and particularly in Bronte, the pistachio found an ideal environment, becoming a symbol of excellence and quality.
+In Sicily, and particularly in Bronte, the pistachio has found an ideal environment, becoming a symbol of excellence and quality.